treicreatividaddigital-max/sistema-inventarios-marathon/replit.md

 - **Production Mode**: All bundles precached from built assets

 **Note**: Complete offline support (cold start without prior network) requires production build with all module dependencies bundled.

+## Technical Notes

+### Photo Upload System
+- **New Garment**: Uses FormData with real File objects (not base64)
+- **Camera Capture**: Converts canvas to File via fetch/blob, stream cleanup in finally block ensures camera always stops
+- **apiRequest**: Automatically detects FormData vs JSON, sets appropriate headers
+- **Backend**: Multer saves to `/uploads/`, photoUrl stored as relative path in database

+### Future: Edit Garment Implementation
+When implementing garment editing, ensure:
+1. **Use FormData when new photo uploaded**: If user selects/captures new photo, send FormData like create
+2. **Preserve existing photoUrl**: If no new photo, send JSON with existing photoUrl value
+3. **Backend logic**: Check if new photo file present, save it and update photoUrl; otherwise keep existing value
+4. **File cleanup**: Consider deleting old photo file when replacing with new one

 ## Next Steps
 1. ~~Add PWA configuration for offline support~~ ✅ COMPLETED